amiika/yield/synopsis.md

 ### Evolving shadow states with `yield`

-While Yield is purely functional, it provides a disciplined way to modify a state variable through the `yield` combinator.
+Yield provides a disciplined way to modify a state variable through the `yield` combinator.
 This operator acts as a generator: it applies a program to update a state variable, and then pushes the **new** value to the stack.

 A generator is a special kind of function, so it must be defined with `=>` using the syntax `(STATE PROGRAM yield) name =>`.
 The `STATE` can be a reference to an existing variable or an inline anonymous value.